 ve.distribution(e2) will return a stream containing possible values of e2 with their associated probabilities.

 ve.probability(e2, (b: Boolean) => b) will return the probability that the value of e2 satisfies the given predicate, which in this case is (b: Boolean) => b.
 This is the function that takes a Boolean argument and returns true precisely if its argument is true.
 So, in other words, the expression computes the probability that e2 has value true.
-The probability method also provides a shorthand the species a value as the second argument instead of a predicate and returns the probability the element takes that specific value.
+The probability method also provides a shorthand version that specifies a value as the second argument instead of a predicate and returns the probability the element takes that specific value.
 So, for the previous example, we could have written ve.probability(e2, true).

 ve.expectation(e2, (b: Boolean) => if (b) 3.0; else 1.5) returns the expectation of the given function applied to e2.
+If you just want the expectation of the element, you just provide a function that returns the value of the function.

 Once you are done with the results of variable elimination, you can call ve.kill().
 This has the effect of freeing up memory used for the results.
+Note that only elements provided in the argument list of the VariableElimination class can be queried; if at a later point you want to query a different element not in the argument list, you must create a new instance of VariableElimination

 These methods start, kill, distribution, probability, and expectation are a uniform interface to all reasoning algorithms that compute the conditional probability of query variables given evidence.
 We will see below how this interface is extended for anytime algorithms.